slayerserg/opener/OpENer/README.md

 Compile for Windows XP/7/8/10 via Cygwin:
 --------------------------------------
 The POSIX setup file can be reused for Cygwin.
 Please note, that you cannot use RT mode and you will have to remove the code responsible for checking and getting the needed capabilities, as libcap is not available in Cygwin.
 The easier and more supported way to build OpENer for Windows is to either use MinGW or Visual Studio.

-In order to run OpENer, it has to be run as privileged process, as it needs the rights to use raw sockets.

 Compile for MinGW on Windows XP/7/8/10
 -------------------------------